neumino/neumino.github.io/movies.md

-### The Fallout
+### The Requin
-*Released on 2022-01-28, vote average 7.7*
+*Released on 2022-01-28, vote average 4.3*

-In the wake of a school tragedy, Vada, Mia and Quinton form a unique and dynamic bond as they navigate the never linear, often confusing journey to heal in a world that feels forever changed.
+A couple on a romantic getaway find themselves stranded at sea when a tropical storm sweeps away their villa.
+In order to survive, they are forced to fight the elements, while sharks circle below.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Gtl-6RCOl84?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kWXK5fibfko?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>